 Perhaps what sets you apart is your focus on budget-friendly plus size fashion.
 Maybe you’re super funny with two dogs and a love for cereal.
 Your quirks and mannerisms set you apart from others.

 How to develop your personal brand as an influencer

 Know your voice

 What is your brand voice?
 Traditional?
 Friendly?
 Quirky?
 Helpful?
 Professional?

 Whatever your speaking style, make sure it’s consistent and aligns with your overall brand.

-For example, if you’re a real estate blogger it makes sense to be professional.
-However, as a gaming blogger, you make lose your audience if you’re too professional.
+For example, if you’re a real estate blogger, it makes sense to be professional.
+However, as a gaming blogger, you may lose your audience if you’re too professional.

 Determine your brand colors